EmirXK/sudoku_book/README.md

     python book_creator.py
     ```
 2. The resulting PDF will be saved in the `puzzles/output` directory.
-3. You can find the solutions at the `solutions/output` directory.
+3. You can find the solutions in the `solutions/output` directory.

 ## Contributing